chrisdone-archive/descriptive/README.md

                   ,("comment",String "This is good")]))

 λ> consume submission badsample
+(Left (Wrap (Struct "Submission")
+            (Wrap (Key "comment")
-(Left (Unit (Text "Submission comment"))
-,Object (fromList [("token",Number 123.0)
+                  (Unit (Text "Submission comment")))) ,Object (fromList [("token",Number 123.0)
                   ,("subreddit",Number 234214.0)
                   ,("title",String "Some title")
                   ,("comment",Number 123.0)]))
 ```

-The bad sample yields an informative message that the submission
+The bad sample yields an informative message that:

+* The error is in the Submission object.
+* The key "comment".
-comment should be a string.
+* The type of that key should be a String and it should be a
+  Submission comment (or whatever invariants you'd like to mention).

 ## Parsing Attempto Controlled English for MUD commands